This post may contain affiliate links. Please read our disclosure policy.

 Measure your ingredients by weight

-Make sure youโ€™re measuring your ingredients (especially the gluten free flour) by weight, not volume, for precise results.
+You’ll find that the dough resembles moist crumbs and clumps, and you might be tempted to add more moisture.
+Make sure you’re measuring your ingredients (especially the gluten free flour) by weight, not volume, for precise results.

-Use soft room temperature butter
+Use cool room temperature butter

-The term “room temperature” for butter, eggs, and other baking ingredients usually means about 68ยฐF.
-Here, if the butter is below about 70ยฐF, it may be difficult to work into the dry ingredients evenly.
+The term “room temperature” for butter, eggs, and other baking ingredients usually means about 68°F. Here, if the butter is below about 70°F, it may be difficult to work into the dry ingredients evenly.

 Knead the dough until smooth

-Once you reach a uniform mixture that resembles moist crumbs and clusters, knead the dough with clean hands to bring it together before rolling it out.
+Once you reach a uniform mixture that resembles moist crumbs and clusters, knead the dough with clean hands just enough to bring it together before rolling it out.
 You can also use a stand mixer with a paddle attachment to make smooth dough easily, but avoid a handheld mixer with beater attachments or your cookies will have too much air.

 Decoration tips

-• Spoon a generous amount of frosting on the top of a cookie in a mound.
+Spoon a generous amount of frosting on the top of a cookie in a mound.
 Moisten a small spoon, insert it into the center of the frosting at an angle and swirl lightly in a circle.

-• For classic Lofthouse-style frosting, use a small moistened offset spatula or a simple wide butter knife to flatten a mound of frosting into a disk.
+For classic Lofthouse-style frosting, use a small moistened offset spatula or a simple wide butter knife to flatten a mound of frosting into a disk.

-• Always let the frosting to set at room temperature until it becomes semi-hard so it's not so fragile.
+Always let the frosting to set at room temperature until it becomes semi-hard so it's not so fragile.

-• For a truly hard surface, use royal icing in place of frosting.
-To decorate sugar cookies, I use a #4 piping tip to outline and then โ€œfloodโ€ the center, sprinkling decorations immediately before the icing has dried.
+For a truly hard surface, use royal icing in place of frosting.
+To decorate sugar cookies, I use a #4 piping tip to outline and then “flood” the center, sprinkling decorations immediately before the icing has dried.

 Ingredient substitutions